 Should you drink grapefruit juice with Fluoroquinolone drugs such as Levaquin, Cipro, and Avelox?
 In fact, many people who have been ‘floxxed’, another name for having been damaged by these drugs, may have been drinking grapefruit juice when they took these drugs.
 Perhaps they don’t even remember if they did or not.
 However, drinking grapefruit juice when taking these drugs could have precipitated the serious damage they incurred.

 For starters, if you are unfamiliar with the serious damage these drugs can cause, I invite you to read our Introduction to Fluoroquinolone Toxicity to learn more about the serious problems these drugs can cause and why you should stay away from them.
+Also see our List of Fluoroquinolones to know if the drug you are taking is in the fluoroquinolone class.
 Then keep reading to find out why taking them with grapefruit juice is an even worse idea than taking the drugs by themselves and how you could be inviting big problems into your life.

 How We Know Grapefruit Juice Is a Problem